 The Pro Football Hall of Fame opened its doors in September 1963, displaying 19,000 square feet of history.
 By 1971, the AFL and NFL had merged, doubling the size of the league, and the Hall had doubled also – to 34,000 square feet.
 The year 1993 was not only the first year of the NFL’s free agency era, it marked the Hall’s expansion to 85,000 square feet.
 The Pro Football Hall of Fame measured 115,000 square feet after a renovation finished in time for 2013’s 50th Anniversary.
 By comparison, the White House weighs in at 55,000 square feet.

 * Cal Hubbard, who won 3-straight NFL championships with Lambeau’s Packers, is the only man in both the Pro Football and Baseball Halls of Fame.
 He became an American League umpire after his NFL career was over.

 * Hall of Fame kicker Jan Stenerud attended college on a skiing scholarship.

 * The 1964 Draft produced the most Hall of Famers (10) followed closely by 1957, which bore nine.
-The Cowboys scored three HOFs in 1964 (Staubach, Mel Renfro and Bob Hayes), and the Vikings, two (Carl Eller and Paul Krause).
+The Cowboys scored three HOFs in 1964 (Staubach, Mel Renfro and Bob Hayes).
 1957’s Draft featured 4 HOFs in the first 8 picks – Paul Hornung, Jim Brown, Len Dawson, and the incomparable Jim Parker.